PSYCH 315 : Special Topic

 This course is a 15-point course and students are expected to spend 10 hours per week involved in each 15-point course that they are enrolled in.
 For this course, you can expect a total of 12 hours of contact with other students and / or academic staff, 60 hours self-directed learning (i.e., reading and thinking about the content etc.) and 78 hours of individual or group work on coursework preparation.

-- Psych 399 will run as a hybrid in-person and online course.
+- Will run as a hybrid in-person and online course.

 - Attendance is required at scheduled activities, including course meetings and presentations, which may be held in-person and / or online.